harrymatthews50/Modelling_Craniofacial_Growth_Trajectories/README.md

 ## Overview
 This package contains supporting code and data for the manuscript:

-Matthews H., Penington A.,Hardiman R., Fan Y., Clement J., Kilpatrick N., Claes P. Modelling 3D craniofacial growth trajectories for population comparison and classification: Illustrated using sex-differences", submitted to Scientific Reports.
+Matthews, H., Penington, A., Hardiman, R., Fan, Y., Clement, J., Kilpatrick, N., Claes, P. (2018).
+Modelling 3D craniofacial growth trajectories for population comparison and classification, illustrated using sex-differences.
+Scientific Reports, 8.

 If re-using the methodology, data or code from this paper, please cite it appropriately.